jamesrswift/springer-spaniel/template/main.typ

       email: "name@email.address"
     )
   ),
+  abstract: {
+    lorem(75)
+    parbreak()
+    lorem(75)
+  },
-  abstract: [
+  // abstract: [
-    Each chapter should be preceded by an abstract (no more than 200 words) that summarizes the content.
+  //   Each chapter should be preceded by an abstract (no more than 200 words) that summarizes the content.
 The abstract will appear online at #box[www.SpringerLink.com] and be available with unrestricted access.
 This allows unregistered users to read the abstract as a teaser for the complete chapter.

-    Please use the `starred` version of the abstract command for typesetting the text of the online abstracts (cf. source file of this chapter template abstract) and include them with the source files of your manuscript.
+  //   Please use the `starred` version of the abstract command for typesetting the text of the online abstracts (cf. source file of this chapter template abstract) and include them with the source files of your manuscript.
 Use the plain abstract command if the abstract is also to appear in the printed version of the book.
-  ]
+  // ]
 )

 = Section Heading